tornikeo/tornikeo.github.io/_projects/arxiv_gpt.md

 ---
 layout: page
 title: ArxivGPT-2 - scientific writing assistant
 description: We have Codex for coding assistance.
-Why not also use transformers for assiting with scientific writing?
+Why not also use transformers for assisting with scientific writing?
 This is where this project comes in.
 img: https://storage.googleapis.com/tornikeo-portfolio-cdn/imgur/c4xxMg4.gif
 importance: 10
 category: personal